DSPsleeporg/ecc/README.md

 ## Installation

 ### System requirements
 ecc has been developed and tested on Linux platforms (Ubuntu 16.04 LTS and CentOS 7).
+The code requires Python 3.7 or later.

+To run the program, we recommend at least 8GB of system RAM and four cores of CPUs.
+No other specific hardware are required.

 ### Install ilastik
 ecc uses [ilastik](https://www.ilastik.org/) to train a pixel classifier.
 Follow [this page](https://www.ilastik.org/documentation/basics/installation) to install ilastik.
 For the best compatibility, it is recomennded to use **version 1.3.0 or 1.3.2**.